mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 {{<img src="tinypilot-screenshot.png" maxWidth="650px" caption="[TinyPilot](https://tinypilotkvm.com) is an open-source KVM over IP device built on the Raspberry Pi" hasBorder="true">}}

-In 2021, I focused on running [TinyPilot](https://tinypilotkvm.com), the business I created in 2020.
 TinyPilot is an open-source KVM over IP device built on the Raspberry Pi.
-It allows you to control another computer from your browser without installing any software, even if the computer has no OS installed and no network connectivity.
+It allows you to control another computer from your browser without installing any software, even if the computer has no operating system or network connectivity.

 <a href="tinypilot-bios.gif" style="display: block; margin: auto 0;"><img src="tinypilot-bios.gif" style="margin: 0 auto; display: block; object-fit: contain; max-width: 550px"></a>